thjorth/thjorth.github.io/front-end-build-pipeline/slide-01-agenda.md

 * The why
 * The how
 * The when
+* The back end developers?
+* The build environment?
 * The challenges
-* What about back end developers?
-* What about the build environment?